 Parenting Plans in King County, WA

 In Washington, the law requires a parenting plan in many types of cases including a marital dissolution, legal separation, or annulment where minor children are involved.
 The courts no longer use the terms “child custody” or “visitation.”
-Instead, the parents are encouraged to resolve these issues by developing a "parenting plan."
+Instead, the parents are encouraged to resolve these issues by developing a "parenting plan," which will indicate that one parent is the primary caregiver, and the other parent has residential time with the child or children.
 If the parents are not in agreement, then the court will develop the parenting plan.

 If the parties agree on the plan, then the parties will submit an agreed parenting plan to the court.
 Alternatively, the parents can propose opposing plans.
 The court will decide what is in the best interests of the children.
 Parenting plans contain the following elements:

 - a schedule for the residential care of the child or children;

 - the allocation of responsibility for parental decision-making; and